mayurd8862/Extracting-Structured-Information-using-langchain/README.md

 # Extracting Structured Information using Langchain

 ## 🎯  Objective
 This project aims to extract structured details about characters from stories in a provided dataset and output the required details in JSON format.
-The script leverages embeddings for information retrieval and processing using MistralAI with LangChain.
+The script leverages embeddings for information retrieval and processing using llama model with Groq and LangChain.
 The goal is to transform unstructured narrative data into a structured format using embeddings and processing techniques.

 ---

 ## 🤖 Tech Stack used:
 - **python**
 - **Groq** - A specialized AI accelerator designed for large language models, offering high performance and efficiency. used "llama3" LLM model through groq.
-- **Langchain** - used for documents loader, llm integration
+- **Langchain** - used for documents loader, JSON output parsing, llm integration
 - **Langsmith** - Monitoring and visualizing LLM calls, tokens, and other LLM parameters
 - **git** - for version control system
 - **Streamlit** - For user interface creation "IN PROGRESS"